vaggelis-sudo/SMS-Location-Identification-Attack/README.md

 1. We may provide additional functionalities in the future (in allignment with the patenting guidelines), including automated selection and preprocessing of measurements from extensive datasets.
 These functionalities aim to streamline the preparation phase of the data before entering the training pipeline.

-2. While the repository may not be fully active, for any questions, clarifications, or suggestions, please do not hesitate to reach out at [vaggelisbtks@gmail.com](mailto:vaggelisbtks@gmail.com).
+2. While the repository may not be fully active, for any questions, please do not hesitate to reach out at [vaggelisbtks@gmail.com](mailto:vaggelisbtks@gmail.com).

 ## Citation